MyActionWay/lighthouse-badger-action/README.md

 	* The [Branch-Pruner](https://github.com/myactionway/branch-pruner-action "Get it") can help.
 E.&nbsp;g. put your Lighthouse results on a separate branch and automatically prune that branch with the Pruner, as you like.
 * The workflow logs do not provide enough detail to diagnose why a workflow, job, or step is not working as expected.
 	* enable [addition debug logging](https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging)
+* You get a failed job because not all remote commits were fetched during parallel computing.
+	* increase `max_push_attempts` in your workflow file (default = 5)
+* You are experiencing strange behavior from GitHub actions.
+	* maybe it's a general incident [[status check](https://www.githubstatus.com/ "Check it")]

 ## | Application example
 <a href="https://github.com/mythemeway/Dark-Particle" title="Check it out" target="_blank"><img src="https://raw.githubusercontent.com/sitdisch/cloud/master/gifs/lighthouse_badger_example.gif" /></a>